Spielberg and Crichton the Force Behind Jurassic Park and ER

-If anything, ER is a lesson on how to produce an award winning television show and keep on the air practically forever.
-I am sure students of film and television study this series in its entirety, pick up or indicating successful factors that kept the show high in the ratings with a large audience base worldwide.
+If anything, ER is a lesson on how to produce an award-winning television show and keep it on the air practically forever.
+I am sure students of film and television classrooms study this series in its entirety.
+They pick or indicate successful factors that kept the show high in the ratings with a large audience base worldwide.

-I am sure you’ll dig watching the episodes, knowing that you can watch it again and again since you own the DVD.
-The cast changes through the years might throw you off; but you will be graced with a guest appearance of Clooney and other original cast.
+I am sure you’ll appreciate watching the episodes, knowing that you can watch it again and again since you own the DVD.
+The cast changing through the years might throw you off, but graced with a guest appearance of Clooney and other original cast members.

-If you still need an emergency room fix on television, there are similar shows that followed ER’s formula, which validates the series even more, such as Hawthorne, Scrubs and Grey’s Anatomy.
-The DVD is available through Warner Bros. archives.
+If you still need an emergency room fix on television, there are similar shows that followed ER’s formula, which validates the series even more, such as Grey’s Anatomy, which is a long-running show as well.